 Ending the Mesolithic period in our area, two primary transformations re-vectored Europe’s cultural evolution and introduced admixtures of other DNA haplogroups.
-In the next chapter we discuss the second of these, the arrival of the R1 peoples with the chalcolithic technical package and Indo-European horizon.
+In the next chapter we plan to discuss the second of these, the arrival of the R1 peoples with the chalcolithic technical package and Indo-European horizon.

 The earlier of these transformations was triggered by the introduction of the neolithic package that changed diets permanently, prompted humans to take control of the landscape for their own purposes, and eventually enabled them to rise above a subsistence economy and do great things (and not such great things) with their free time.
-These changes were brought to Europe by Haplogroups F, G, J, K, and E-M78, migrating Mediterranean and West Asian peoples who came to Iberia via the sea route, and to central Europe via the Balkans.
+These changes were brought to Europe by Haplogroups F, G, J, K, and E-M78, migrating Mediterranean and West Asian peoples who came to Iberia via the sea route, and later to central Europe via the Balkans.

 Current European population DNA seems rooted in these three ancient genetic substrates.
 The principal haplogroups for each substrate are: